signalrift-sys/homelab-notes/services/README.md

 # Services

-This section documents the core services in my homelab, listed in deployment and dependency order.
-Each page explains **why** the service exists, **how** it is deployed, and **what problem it solves**.
+Each page explains why the service exists, the trust assumptions it introduces, and the problems it is intended to solve.

 ## Service Order